Darvid-223/news-forum/README.md

 #### Python Validation:
 - The Python code was validated against PEP8 standards using `flake8` to ensure proper code formatting and consistency.

+#### JavaScript Validation:
+- The JavaScript code was validated using [JSHint](https://jshint.com/) to check for syntax errors and code quality.
+The code passed with no significant issues, ensuring adherence to common coding standards.

 ### Running Tests Locally